slacgismo/regrow/data/docs/Baseline-events.md

 * Natural gas
    * Powerplant derates are already considered in planning models
    * Fleet asked to make effort to improve plant efficiency [3] [4]
+   * 400 MW of NG generation did not respond to RMO and was offline
+   * 498 MW of NG generation was subject to a forced outage
+   * 248 MW of NG generation was erroneously under-dispatched.
 * Imports
    * Imports were 40-50% higher than RA obligations
    * Excessive reliance on uncontracted/unobligated imports